alestic/aws-git-backed-static-website/README.md

         "ParameterKey=GeneratorLambdaFunctionS3Bucket,ParameterValue=run.alestic.com" \
         "ParameterKey=GeneratorLambdaFunctionS3Key,ParameterValue=lambda/aws-lambda-site-generator-hugo.zip"

+Go to the email address you used above and approve the SNS topic subscription.

+When the stack starts up, the ACM certificate will be in "pending" status until you verify ownership of the domain.

-When the stack starts up, two email messages will be sent to the address associated with your domain's registration and one will be sent to your AWS account address.
-Open each email and approve these:
+If you are using "EMAIL" as the CertificateValidationMethod, then you need to open the email sent to the address associated with your domain's registration and approve it.

- - ACM Certificate (2)
- - SNS topic subscription
+If you are using "DNS" as the CertificateValidationMethod, then go to the AWS Certificate Manager (ACM) console, find the two pending certificates, and click "Create record in Route 53" for both.

-The CloudFormation stack will be stuck until the ACM certificates are approved.
-The CloudFront distributions are created afterwards and can take over 30 minutes to complete.
+Once the ACM certificates are verified, the CloudFront distributions will be created.
+This can take 20-40+ minutes to complete.

 ### Get the name servers for updating in the registrar